VisDrone/VisDrone2018-DET-toolkit/README.md

 Version history

 1.0.1 - Apr 25, 2018
-  - Included display of groundtruth and detections
+  - The display function of groundtruth and detection results are included.

 1.0.0 - Apr 19, 2018
-  - initial release
+  - Initial release.